DIAOSI29/LiriBot/README.md

 4. Store each user input as well as retrieved data in the `log.txt` file for user's future reference purpose (previous search result will NOT be overwritten)

-5. Every time user runs LiriBot with new COMMAND and CONTENT, data in the random.txt file update accordingly
+5. Every time user runs LiriBot with new COMMAND and CONTENT, data in the random.txt file will update accordingly

-6. The same operation cycle will be performed as what is demonstrated above
+6. The same operation cycle will continue to loop like demonstrated above

 **LiriBot operating secenario examples:**